Sympathetic overactivation – How to get out of it

 Now would be the best time for a ‘’DELOAD’’ week.
 Lower the weight and the volume to decrease the demands on your CNS.
 Otherwise, each training will get you back into too much activation.

 You can also start to program your rest periods based on your heart rate.
 For example, take your BPM when you are at rest a couple of times and calculate an average.
 Each time you lift, you can only do another set if you can get back at this average BPM.
 This method will help your body to activate the parasympathetic state between sets and helps a lot with recovery.

 You can also try to switch for more low-intensity sessions and cardio.
 If you’ve been doing a lot of high-intensity intervals and sprints, switch to more steady-state and LISS cardio with a lower heart rate for more time.
 Brisk walking is an amazing way of calming the mind and helps you rest and recover while still moving and burning some calories along the way.

 Working out is great!
 But it’s also stressful if you don’t allow for proper recovery.
 In an era of addictions and constant stress, working out can be of the greatest benefit, but it can also be destructive if you abuse it.

-Program intelligently, rest properly, eat well and don’t remain constantly in a deficit.
+The program intelligently, rests properly, eat well and don’t remain constantly in a deficit.
 Improvement can only come if you can recover from what you are doing in the gym.
 If you feel like it’s getting hard to recover, try to apply some of the methods discussed.
 Don’t wait until it’s too late, apply them sporadically during calculated periods of deload.
 You can only become better and stronger after a proper recovery period.